piscolomo/garfio/README.md

 $ gem install garfio
 ```

-Require it with require 'garfio'.
+Include Garfio in your Gemfile with gem 'garfio' or require it with require 'garfio'.

 Usage
 -----